hzFishy/UnrealNotes/content/Unreal Engine/Extra/Learn/Shortcuts & tricks.md

 > In Project Settings see `Cooker Progress Display Mode`

 ## Blueprint
-Fore more see all settings in `Blueprint Editor Settings` and `Graph Editors` in Editor Settings.
+For more see all settings in `Blueprint Editor Settings` and `Graph Editors` in Editor Settings.

 **Show BP Asset and Function calling Print String**
 > Use `bp.BlamePrintString`